hessius/voicehelper/README.md

 By design this service contains no UI, this is in order to be basically invisible to the end user - it should "just work".
 The service takes arguments from two fronts:

-a) in the form of URL search params e.g. domain.com?foo=bar
+**a)** in the form of URL search params e.g. domain.com?foo=bar

-b) from pasted text
+**b)** from pasted text

-When accessing this page with a url param (see below for options) specifying a site that either matches a predefined search engine or is a url the service can receive pasted text.
-The input from the URL parameters and the pasted text is combined to generate a complete search URL, to which the user is redirected.
-While the process might sound complex this happens (almost) instantaneously and is (almost) invisible to the user.
+To use the service, when accessing this page you need to to provide a url parameter specifying a site that either matches a predefined search engine (see below) or is a valid url.
+If accessed with a valid url parameter the service can receive pasted text.
+The input from the URL parameters and the pasted text is combined to generate a complete search URL, to which the user is redirected. **While the process might sound complex this happens (almost) instantaneously and is (almost) invisible to the user.**

 An additional feature to note is the ability to translate text strings so that e.g. a Swedish string can be converted into English to enable searching an English language resource.